okta/okta-sdk-dotnet/docs/RoleTargetApi.md

 List all Group Targets for a Group Role

-Enumerates group targets for a group role.
+Lists all group targets for a group role

 ### Example
 ```csharp